Dealing with Father’s Day without dad

 4. Write your feelings down

 If opening up feels like too much, writing things down can be a helpful way to process your thoughts.
-Whether you go down the old-school pen and paper route or just type things out on your phone, recording your feelings can help you work through them.
+Whether you go down the old-school pen and paper route with a card or just type things out on your phone, recording your feelings can help you work through them.

 5. Don’t put pressure on yourself